MaximEsin/Rai/README.md

 # Rai

-This is the layout of Rai real estate web application
+- This is the layout of Rai real estate web application

-Made with next.js
+- Next.js, SCSS, grid layout, flexbox

-I just grid and flexbox here.
-This is my first project fully made by my own ideas.
+- This is one of my first works, i should edit it, but i don't plan it in the nearest future.